-Where do city governments derive their power?
+Where do Oregon city governments derive their power?
 What authority does a city possess to operate a police force or collect franchise fees from an electric utility?
-For cities in Oregon, the answers to those questions have changed over time.
+The answers to those questions have changed over time.
 Today, municipal corporations derive their legal authority from home rule charters.
-This paper examines the origin of the "home rule" doctrine in Oregon, how that doctrine has changed over time, and the current legal fight over the meaning of Oregon's home rule provisions.
+This report examines the origin of the Oregon "home rule" doctrine, how that doctrine has changed over time, and the current legal fight over the proper meaning of Oregon's home rule provisions.